KeyboardKit/KeyboardKit/README.md

 The online documentation is currently iOS-specific.
 To generate documentation for other platforms, open the package in Xcode, select a simulator then run `Product/Build Documentation`.

-Note that extensions to native types are not included in this documentation.
-Future versions of this library will refactor the extensions in a way that makes them appear in the documentation.

 ## Localization